Fair Commodity Taxation: Model

 \begin{proposition}[Revelation Principle] Let $(\sigma, \Gamma, m)$ be some separable mechanism.
 There exists an equivalent incentive compatible direct mechanism $(\sigma, \{q_i, t_i\}, \text{Id})$ where the message space is $\Theta$.
 If $\Gamma, m$ were optimal then so is $(\{q_i, t_i\}, \text{Id})$. \end{proposition}

 The first part of Proposition \ref{p: revelation principle}---that it is without loss of generality to restrict to truthful incentive compatible messaging strategies for the consumers---follows from standard arguments.
 The novel part of the argument (and the one that requires separability) is that such direct mechanisms are \textit{optimal} given $\sigma$ so long as $(\Gamma, m)$ was optimal given $\sigma$ in the original mechanism.
-The core intuition here is that so long as the mechanism is separable, strategic interactions between firms cannot happen off the path of play, which allows the direct mechanism to inherit optimality. \blue{\ref{Appendix II}} gives an example of how our revelation principle can fail without separability.
+The core intuition here is that so long as the mechanism is separable, strategic interactions between firms cannot happen off the path of play, which allows the direct mechanism to inherit optimality. \blue{\ref{Appendix II}} gives an example of how optimality might not be inherited in the absence of separability.

-We can, in fact, however say a little bit more.
-In particular, note that while a-priori each consumer is reporting their \textit{entire} multidimensional type to firm $i$, firm $i$ cares only about type $\theta_i$, the consumer's particular valuation for the good that they are providing.
+We can, in fact, say a little bit more.
+In particular, note that while a-priori each consumer is reporting their \textit{entire} multidimensional type $\theta$ to firm $i$, firm $i$ cares only about dimension $\theta_i$, the consumer's particular valuation for the good that they are providing.
 This is because valuations are additively separable, different firms control each good, and the tax policy is additively separable---hence, it is without loss of generality for each consumer to report only $\theta_i$ to firm $i$.
 Formally,

 \begin{proposition} Suppose $(q, t, \sigma)$ is incentive compatible and separable.
 Then for all $i$, $q_i(\theta_i, \theta_{-i})$ is constant in $\theta_{-i}$ for fixed $\theta_i$. \end{proposition}